JeremyLikness/ng2ts-workshop/README.md

 Node.js environment (LTS): [Install from this Link](https://nodejs.org/en/)

+>**Note:** Issues have been reported with the latest version of `npm` package manager.
+Some report that rolling back to a previous version works.
+These labs were tested with version 3.10.5.

-Angular-CLI scaffold and rapid development tool: `npm i -g angular-cli@latest`
+Angular-CLI scaffold and rapid development tool: `npm i -g angular-cli@1.0.0-beta.16`

 Visual Studio Code Interactive Development Environment (IDE): [Install from this Link](https://code.visualstudio.com/)